n2aws/mesh-map/support/setup.md

 3) Create the required D1 database (use wrangler or the UI).
     1) `npx wrangler d1 create mesh-map`
     2) `npx wrangler d1 list` -- note the UUID.
-    3) Update wrangler.jsonc with your database id (and name if you used a different one).
-    4) You can use wrangler or the UI to execute queries against your data.
+    3) You can use wrangler or the UI to execute queries against your data.
-4) Create the required KV namespaces (use wrangler or the UI).
-NOTE: the project is migrating away from KV.
-    1) mesh-map-coverage
-    2) `npx wrangler kv namespace list` -- to get your UUID.
-5) Each of the KV namespaces will have an id.
-Update the wrangler.jsonc with the actual id for each namespace.
+4) Update the wrangler.jsonc with the actual id and name for your database.
 Leave the binding names alone.
 Those are the names used in the code.
-6) Create the tables in the DB.
+5) Create the tables in the DB.
     1) `npx wrangler d1 execute mesh-map --file=./support/schema.sql --remote`
     2) If you're running locally, you'll need to do without `--remote` to set up the local DB too.
-7) Change the host in functions/slurp to your host.
+6) Change the host in functions/slurp to your host.
 This is kind of optional because 'slurp' is only used to pull service data locally for local testing.
-8) There are some hard coded constants in content/shared_npm.js that need to be updated.
+7) There are some hard coded constants in content/shared_npm.js that need to be updated.
     * centerPos - the center of your map.
     * maxDistanceMiles - how far out you want to consider "in" your region.
     * Use `npx esbuild content/shared_npm.js --bundle --format=esm --outfile=content/shared.js` to regen the samples.js bundle.
-9) Commit your changes to git and push.
+8) Commit your changes to git and push.
 Cloudflare should pick up your changes and deploy to your Pages app.

 ### Migration
-If you have data in the samples and samples_archive KV namespaces, you can migrate your existing data into the database.
-This assumes you still have the bindings for SAMPLES and ARCHIVE in your wrangler.jsonc.
+If you have data in KV namespaces (previously used), you can migrate your existing data into the database.
+This assumes you still have the bindings for COVERAGE, REPEATERS, SAMPLES, and ARCHIVE in your wrangler.jsonc.

 The general process here is browse to the migration function.
 It will return a JSON blob like this: